My Journey at NYU Tandon: Engineering a Future in the Power Industry

 Form meaningful friendships and engage with diverse perspectives.

-This unforgettable journey broadened my worldview and deepened my appreciation for global dynamics, leaving me with cherished memories and a profound sense of gratitude for the transformative power of international education.
+This unforgettable journey broadened my worldview and left me with cherished memories and a profound sense of gratitude for the transformative power of international education.